gilday/how-to-microservice/README.md

 `/etc/how-to-microservice` or environment variables from a PaaS such as Heroku.

-## shadow for easier deployments
+## Application plugin for easy deployments

-The gradle [shadow](https://github.com/johnrengelman/shadow) plugin enables gradle to build one "fat jar" which contains all the app's dependencies.
-Having one jar to deploy is much easier than a dozen.
-Use `java -jar how-to-microservice-0.0.6.jar` to run the app
+The standard Gradle Application plugin generates distribution tar and zip files which contain the application, its dependencies, and scripts for starting the application.
+The easiest way to use the Application plugin to run the application is `./gradlew run`.
+Use `./gradlew distZip` and `./gradlew distTar` to build redistributable packages.

 ## nebula for RPM deployments